 - Disposable latex gloves

 - Safety glasses or goggles

-- Rescue mask with a one-way valve
+- N95 disposable respirator mask

 - Alcohol (or similar substance) to flush skin at emergency site

+- Protective shoe covers

 The protective equipment is to be kept in each police vehicle and near each work area.
 Protective equipment should be inspected at the start of each shift and replaced as soon as practical upon returning to the station if used or damaged during the shift, or as otherwise needed.
 The officer who used the equipment is responsible for ensuring that the equipment is replaced prior to securing from shift.
 If the officer is injured or otherwise unable to complete this task, they shall request another officer or supervisor coordinate the replenishing of this equipment.